gpstar81/GPStar-proton-pack/OPERATION.md

 # Toggle Operation Modes

 There are two modes available which replicate movie or prop-accurate behaviors of the available toggle switches.
-These system modes can be altered via an [EEPROM menu](OPERATION_EEPROM.md) and will affect the startup sequence for your Proton Pack and Neutrona Wand.
+These operational modes can be altered via an [EEPROM menu](OPERATION_EEPROM.md) and will affect the startup sequence for your Proton Pack and Neutrona Wand.

 ![](images/OperationNeutrona2.jpg)